 Subject to the KiwiSaver Act, the IoA and the FMCA, we and the Supervisor may amend the trust deed.
 The Supervisor must be satisfied, and must certify, that the amendment does not have a material adverse effect on Members (unless affected Members approve the amendment by special resolution).

-We may also amend the SIPO for the Scheme, including benchmark asset allocations and ranges, in accordance with the trust deed.
+We may change the SIPO for the Scheme, including benchmark asset allocations and ranges, after giving the Supervisor prior notice in accordance with the trust deed and the FMCA.